ryanjeffares/poise/README.md

     * Friendship ended with `PoisePack`, `PoiseList` is my best friend now
     * A "pack" will not be a unique type, and you will simply be able to unpack any collection
 * Construct `Type` instance, `Type` ident
-* Union type annotation so that we can implement functions on multiple collections
+* ~~Union type annotation so that we can implement functions on multiple collections~~
+    * Have type aliases, eg `type OrderedCollection = List|Range`
+    * You should be able to export and import these
+    * Maybe leave this until we do user defined classes, and we can come up with a nice generic way to handle it, since we'll have to work off of identifiers rather than builtin type keywords.
 * Break statements
 * Classes
     * Member variable access as well as extension function access